 Why do we think this is the only reality?
 Perhaps there are other realities and other modes of experiencing the Universe?

-When can only see these other possibilities when escape the collective illusion.
+We can only see these other possibilities when we escape the collective illusion.
 This is the illusion created by the dominant cultural narrative.

 ― Robert Anton Wilson